MartinDrumel/martin-drumel-pirali-research-group/content/authors/spaniol/_index.md

 - Postdocs and Students
 ---

-Jean Thibaut is a 6-month intern who worked on rotational spectra of several stable molecules (ethynylbenzonitrile isomers) and on methanol-derivatives radicals. #He is now professor of physics-chemistry in Paris.
+Jean-Thibaut icon: :trophy: is a 6-month intern who worked on rotational spectra of several stable molecules (ethynylbenzonitrile isomers) and on methanol-derivatives radicals. #He is now professor of physics-chemistry in Paris.